This guide walks you through how to use the Spring Cloud Gateway

 }

-As you can see, instead of hardcoding the URL to HTTPBin we are getting the URL from our new configuration class instead.
+Instead of hardcoding the URL to HTTPBin, we instead get the URL from our new configuration class.

 src/main/java/gateway/Application.java